princeton-nlp/DensePhrases/README.md

 make eval-demo I_PORT=51997
 ```
 For the evaluation on different datasets, simply change the dependency of `eval-index` (or `eval-demo`) accordingly (e.g., `nq-open-data` to `trec-open-data` for the evaluation on CuratedTREC).
-Note that the test set evaluation of slot filling tasks requires prediction files to be uploaded on [eval.ai](https://eval.ai/web/challenges/challenge-page/689/overview).
+Note that the test set evaluation of slot filling tasks requires prediction files to be uploaded on [eval.ai](https://eval.ai/web/challenges/challenge-page/689/overview) (use `strip-kilt` target in `Makefile` for better accuracy).

 ## Pre-processing
 At the bottom of `Makefile`, we list commands that we used for pre-processing the datasets and Wikipedia.
 For training question generation models (T5-large), we used [https://github.com/patil-suraj/question\_generation](https://github.com/patil-suraj/question_generation) (see also [here](https://github.com/princeton-nlp/DensePhrases/blob/main/scripts/question_generation/generate_squad.py) for QG).
 Note that all datasets are already pre-processed including the generated questions, so you do not need to run most of these scripts.
 For creating test sets for custom (open-domain) questions, see `preprocess-openqa` in `Makefile`.